alaa-almaliki/seed/README.md

     - Delete data
     - Truncate tables
     - Drop Tables
-- Runs `mysqldump` command as the final step given you a new SQL dump file inside `code/db/seed-{database_name}-{timestamp}.sql`
+- Runs `mysqldump` command as the final step resulting a new SQL dump file inside `code/db/seed-{database_name}-{timestamp}.sql`
 - If the option `--delete-file` was provided, it will delete the copied SQL file `code/var/db/file_name.sql`